Er-junaid121/authentik-argocd-deploy/README.md

 - Configures kubectl and waits for cluster readiness
 - Installs ArgoCD and NGINX ingress controller
 - Generates secure random secrets with correct database password
-- Deploys Authentik application via ArgoCD
+- Installs Authentik directly with Helm (more reliable than ArgoCD)
 - Applies ingress resources
 - Provides all access information